preservia/database/content/fonts/index.md

 4. Select `CIA Image Options...` then `Install Game Image`.
 5. Press `B` until you are on the main menu, then press `Start`

+Your system should reboot with your custom font installed.

+#### Removing a Custom Font
+To remove a custom font, download the original [System Font]() and reinstall it using the same installation method as above.

 ## Custom Font Compatibility

 {: .notice }
 Please be aware that custom fonts **overwrite the system font**.
-Games that use the system font will instead display your installed custom font, this may cause issues in certain games.
+Games that use the system font will instead display your installed custom font, this *may* cause issues in certain games.

-Here is a list of apps and games that use the system font for text in-game:
+Here is a list of some apps and games that use the system font for text in-game:
 - Streetpass Mii Plaza
 - Settings
 - Tomodachi Life